srinarayan-srikanthan/GenAIExamples/ChatQnA/docker_compose/intel/cpu/xeon/README.md

 4943e5f6cd80   ghcr.io/huggingface/text-embeddings-inference:cpu-1.2   "text-embeddings-rou…"   32 hours ago   Up 2 hours   0.0.0.0:8808->80/tcp, :::8808->80/tcp
 ```

-If you are facing any issues during deployment, refer to the [troubleshooting](../../../../README_miscellaneous.md##Troubleshooting) section.
+If tany issues are encountered during deployment, refer to the [troubleshooting](../../../../README_miscellaneous.md##Troubleshooting) section.

 ### Test the Pipeline

 Once the ChatQnA services are running, test the pipeline using the following command: